 The White Pavilion, a unique monument of 18th-century residential architecture in Poland;

 The Myślewicki Palace, in which original polychromes by Jan Bogumił Plersch were preserved, including views of Rome and Venice, and the picturesquely located Amphitheatre.

 In the Royal Łazienki gardens, one can stroll on paths and alleys surrounded by trees, shrubs, and flowers.
-Our visitors can choose between the Royal Garden, the Romantic Garden, the Modernist Garden as well as the new Chinese Garden.
+Our visitors can choose between the Royal Garden, the Romantic Garden and the Modernist Garden.
 The Deckchair Leisure Zone - located near the New Orangery - is also available.